💚Spirit Bucket

 Bucket Stewards

-The Spirit Bucket must always have at least one, ideally 2 stewards (for resilience purposes), whose role it is to:
+The Spirit Bucket must always have at least one, ideally two stewards (for resilience purposes), whose role it is to:

 • Keep an overview of the financial state of the bucket